 Vacant Property Registration (VPR) ordinances have become an important tool in combating this rise in vacancies (and the resulting increase in costs as city governments battle blight and vandalism).
 The basic idea is that a local government enacts a law that requires landowners to pay a fee for registering vacant property and to maintain the property to certain standards.
 The fee pays for staff to monitor and enforce the maintenance of the property.

 Beyond the basics, there are many differences in VPR ordinances nationwide.
 One distinction is when registration is required: Many cities require registration after a property has been vacant for a certain amount of time; others require registration only after a foreclosure; still others use both approaches.
-The foreclosure approach is aimed at mortgage lenders, who typically control a property’s maintenance when the property is in the foreclosure process (and often let maintenance slip).
+The foreclosure approach is aimed at mortgage lenders, who typically control a property’s maintenance when the property is in the foreclosure process (and often, the theory goes, let maintenance slip).
 Registration encourages them to hire local companies to maintain the property or risk incurring penalties for noncompliance.

 For a database of VPR ordinances, check out Safeguard Properties or Mortgage Contracting Services.
 But be aware that both these websites are associated with the mortgage industry, which is generally opposed to vacant property registration (calling the requirements unreasonable).

 I will do a future post on electronic registries, such as the Federal Property Registration Corporation and Mortgage Electronic Registration Systems (MERS), and their potential pitfalls (especially MERS).
 For now, I wanted to lay out the basics.
 To see more, check out my article Vacant Property Registration Ordinances, 39 Real Est. L.J.
-6 (2010), or go to this website’s resource page for vacant property registration.
+6 (2010), or go to the resource page for vacant property registration.